eliastreis/Master-Thesis/README.md

 # 📖 Master-Thesis
-This repository includes materials for the **arena-rosnav-3D** master thesis.
+This repository includes materials for the **arena-bench** master thesis.
 > You can find a PDF version of the thesis [here]

 ## Data collection